Why should I

 adopt a greyhound?

+Adopt a greyhound today!
 The adoption process is straightforward and simple.
-It is designed to ensure that you get the dog of your dreams, one that will fit in well with your lifestyle, family and other pets.
+It is designed to ensure that you get the dog of your dreams.
+A dog that will fit in well with your lifestyle, family, and other pets.
 Please be aware that adopting a greyhound is a commitment for the life of the dog.

 There are four steps in the process: